evkx/evkx.github.io/content/models/byd/atto_3/Atto_3/specifications.md

 ---
-title: Nio EL7 specifications
+title: BYD Atto 3 specifications
 linktitle: Specifications
-description: See below for specifications for Nio EL7
+description: See below for specifications for BYD Atto 3
 weight: 30
 ---